 Interim Rector Called

-The vestry is very excited to announce the calling of the interim rector of St. John the Divine, the Rt.
-Rev. Gary Lillibridge.
+The vestry is very excited to announce the calling of the interim rector of St. John the Divine, Bishop Gary Lillibridge.
 Bishop Lillibridge has a message for the congregation that you will find below.
 In addition to the Bishop's letter, we have produced a set of Frequently Asked Questions (FAQ) about his upcoming position.
 Please join us and the entire staff in welcoming Bishop Lillibridge.